ahmadalli/public-notes/docs/0030-netherlands/010-legally-settling-in.md

 - Your birthday
 - Your passport number
-- Your v-number, which is a assigned to you by the IND (the immigration office)
+- Your v-number, which is assigned to you by the IND (the immigration office)
 - Your `BSN`, which is assigned to you by the municipality

 :::caution